sycko/Website/source/Electronics Blog/index.markdown

 In this lab we used our first Lab's code as an oscillator.
 This made a very basic monophonic squarewave synth that can hit different notes.
 My breadboard could only fit five buttons and therefore could only play 5 programmable notes.

 In addition to programming different notes, we also used the "void playFrequency(int freq)" function in order to tidy up our code.
-This function allowed us to use one line of code in stead of four when programming the frequency of each note being played.
+This function allowed us to use one line of code instead of four when programming the frequency of each note being played.

 My final code is below: